 There are several ways to acces to MAJA itself or to its products:

 - MAJA runs at CNES within the Muscate ground segment of Theia (data are available here).
 It is used there to process Sentinel-2, LANDSAT and VENµS data over seleted zones.

 - MAJA also runs within PEPS, as an on-demand processor.
 Just select the granules you need, and submit the processing.
 This can be done either through the peps web interface, or through a command line interface.
-But the infrastructure is limited to 10 processings in parallel.
+However, the infrastructure is limited to 10 processings in parallel.
 Processing whole continentts could take years...

 A short description of MAJA